ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

     return potential_assignments
 ```

+`get_next_epoch_crosslink_committees` should be called at the beginning of each epoch to plan for the next epoch.
 A validator should always plan for both values of `registry_change` as a possibility unless the validator can concretely eliminate one of the options.
 Planning for a future shuffling involves noting at which slot one might have to attest and propose and also which shard one should begin syncing (in phase 1+).

 ## How to avoid slashing